openwdl/wdl/versions/development/SPEC.md

 }
 ```

-Note that there is no mechanism for a workflow to set a value for a nested input when calling a subworkflow.
+There is no mechanism for a workflow to set a value for a nested input when calling a subworkflow.
 For example, the following workflow is invalid:

 `sub.wdl`
 ```wdl